Voninkazo/WKP9/readme.md

 Feel free to add some beautiful styling to your website when you're done fetching and sorting the data.

 Good luck 💻

+ In this project, I managed to generate the data from the url(data source) and set some css in the design.
+But there is a little bit of problem because I have an error in the console which I couldn'manage to find out why it is there.
+I hope the explanation durig the correctio will help me solve it.
+Thank you so much Loic.
+It was fun, first time of fetching exercise practice.
+ Overall, it was quite sraightforwrad.